lkrych/samefrequency/README.md

 When a user chooses a station, a websocket is opened up between their browser and the server.
 This socket is used to broadcast any messages sent by users that are also listening to the station.

 One of the more interesting problems I ran into while developing Same Frequency is that I needed to figure out a way to display changes to username and profile image during a live chat.
-I implemented thi feature by normalizing the members of a chatroom in my redux state.
+I implemented this feature by normalizing the members of a chatroom in my redux state.
 Whenever a user changes their info and sends a message, the chat window rerenders with their new information.

 ```
 import { RECEIVE_MESSAGES, RECEIVE_MESSAGE } from '../actions/chat_actions';